stefanofisc/exoplanets/README.md

 ## Introduction
 A Deep Learning pipeline combining Convolutional Neural Networks, Dimensionality Reduction and Classifiers to perform a multi-class classification of NASA's Kepler and TESS Threshold-Crossing Events.

 **NOTE**.
-Currently, any use of the code for publication purposes is prohibited without my consent (Stefano Fiscale).
+Currently, any use of the code for publication purposes is not allowed without my consent (Stefano Fiscale).

 ---